ElDiabloRojo/eldiablorojo.github.io/_posts/2021-01-19-bias-lighting.md

 ## What are we going to do?

 The setup process is divided into 2 parts, hardware and software setup.
-For the hardware setup we will be wiring the Pi up with the LEDs, power supply & HDMI capture card.
-The software setup will consist of setting up the boot drive for the Pi & configuring hyperion.
+For the hardware setup we will be wiring the rpi up with the LEDs, power supply & HDMI capture card.
+The software setup will consist of setting up the boot drive for the rpi & configuring hyperion.